Arno67000/ArnaudStutz_7_BACK_15012021/README.md

 # Groupomania Back-end (Typescript)

-This API uses a MySQL Database.
+This API uses a MySQL Database with Typeorm.

-Find the Front-end at: https://github.com/Arno67000/ArnaudStutz_7_FRONT_15012021
+Find the Front-end app at: https://github.com/Arno67000/ArnaudStutz_7_FRONT_15012021

 ## Installation (nodeJs required)